Gateshead: Architecture

-JB Priestley, writing of Gateshead in his travelogue English Journey (1934) said that "no true civilisation could have produced such a town", adding that it appeared to have been designed "by an enemy of the human race".
+J. B. Priestley, writing of Gateshead in his 1934 travelogue English Journey, said that "no true civilisation could have produced such a town", adding that it appeared to have been designed "by an enemy of the human race".

 Victorian

 William Wailes the celebrated stained-glass maker, lived at South Dene from 1853 to 1860.
 In 1860, he designed Saltwell Towers as a fairy-tale palace for himself.
 It is an imposing Victorian mansion in its own park with a romantic skyline of turrets and battlements.
 It was originally furnished sumptuously by Gerrard Robinson.
-Some of the panelling installed by Robinson was later moved to the Shipley Art gallery.
+Some of the panelling installed by Robinson was later moved to the Shipley Art Gallery.
 Wailes sold Saltwell Towers to the corporation in 1876 for use as a public park, provided he could use the house for the rest of his life.
+In 1933 Saltwell Towers became home to Gateshead's first museum.
+The collection was created from donations from citizens and other museums including the Hancock Museum in Newcastle.
+The building was badly affected by dry rot and damp which was known even before the museum opened.
+The issue was only ever addressed in a superficial way and consequently the structure deteriorated, with rooms being gradually closed until the decision was made to close entirely in February 1969.
+Parts of the collection were moved to the Shipley Art Gallery whilst the rest was left in situ.
+A combination of theft and the deterioration of the building resulted in the loss of many items before the remainder were moved to stores of museums and galleries in the region in 1974.
 For many years the structure was essentially an empty shell but following a restoration programme it was reopened to the public in 2004.